liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 Here's an overview of the steps to extend a Form Navigator:

--   **Step 1: Implement a component portlet to accommodate form navigation.**
+-   **Step 1: Implement a component portlet project to accommodate form navigation.**
 -   **Step 2: Create a JSP for each new section of inputs.**
 -   **Step 3: Identify the Form Navigator and category (if any) you're extending.**
 -   **Step 4: Create new categories.**
 -   **Step 5: Create new sections.**

-Let's start implementing a Form Navigator extension.
+Let's set up a component portlet project to support form navigation.

 ### Step 1: Implement a component portlet project to accommodate form navigation [](id=step-1-implement-a-component-portlet-project-to-accommodate-form-navigation)

-You must develop your component portlet to be deployed as an OSGi bundle.
+First, your component portlet must be able to be deployed as an OSGi bundle.
 You can develop it in any environment that supports creating a bundle.
 You can refer to the Liferay 7 tutorial [Introduction](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/introduction)